 from 1.5 million in 1958 to 17.9 million in 2007, an increase of

-certified diabetes educator.
-Karen Nielsen, R.N. brings more than
+Hospital's certified diabetes education program is led by Karen Nielsen, R.N.
+She brings more than

 is important news for our patients and their families,” said CHS

 “Diabetes is a serious disease.
 Managing the condition is